sravanmutya/automation-with-ansible/README.md

 Through HAProxy anyone can connect to the website.
 Through Bastion - secure access for configuration and administration.

-There also needs to be a configuratio file for HAProxy for load balancing.
+There also needs to be a configuration file for HAProxy for load balancing.

 Ansible can be used to configure A, B, C, and HAproxy.

-Testing the entire thing -
--> Query the PHP from the webserver.

 Testing the loadbalancing -
 -> You have to get the same number of replies from all the three servers A, B, and C.